COVID-19 RELIEF GRANTS

 Recovery and Assistance Program

-The second prong of SBCF’s small business assistance efforts is a $100,000 grant underwriting the creation of the San Bruno Small Business Recovery Assistance Program.
-Administered by the Bay Area Entrepreneur Center (BAEC) of Skyline College with support from the San Bruno Chamber of Commerce, this program is providing valuable financial and technical assistance to a broad pool of San Bruno small businesses to help them apply for aid programs, adjust to the constantly changing rules and regulations governing business reopening during the pandemic, and develop business plans for recovery from the COVID-19 damage they have experienced.
-Since June, San Bruno businesses have had access to no-cost financial advising, business consulting, tax preparation, translation services, business tools, and virtual workshops.
-A symposium in October enabled businesses to share best practices and learn from each other’s experiences.
+The second prong of SBCF’s small business assistance efforts is the creation of the San Bruno Small Business Recovery Assistance Program.
+Administered by the Bay Area Entrepreneur Center (BAEC) of Skyline College with support from the San Bruno Chamber of Commerce, this program is providing a unique combination of coaching, technical assistance, and micro grants to a broad pool of San Bruno small businesses to help them apply for aid programs, adjust to the constantly changing rules and regulations governing business reopening during the pandemic, and develop business plans for recovery from the COVID-19 damage they have experienced.

 Child Care Relief Fund

 The County of San Mateo set up the Child Care Relief Fund, seeded with $2 million in CARES Act funding, to assist child care providers struggling to survive in the midst of COVID-19.
 Grants cover the equivalent of one month of operating expenses – up to $10,000 for in-home programs and up to $55,000 for child care centers – and are being distributed broadly throughout the county to programs that provide child care services to the most vulnerable residents.
 A $100,000 contribution from SBCF resulted in grants to seven child care providers - two large centers and five in-home family care programs - beyond the grants that went to San Bruno child care providers from the County distribution.
 The SBCF funds are benefiting child care providers serving 274 children.